30 Jul 2021

 Thank you to those who were able to join us for our delayed NAIDOC event with team Baidam Solutions earlier this week.
 We are extremely grateful that in Brisbane we were able to meet and celebrate together (while of course following strict COVID guidelines).

 Of note this week, Apple released security updates to address a vulnerability (CVE-2021-30807) for macOS, iOS and iPadOS in which an application may be able to execute arbitrary code with kernel privileges.
-Be sure to catch up on this alert via our highlighted AusCERT Security Bulletin details below.
+Be sure to catch up on this alert via our highlighted AUSCERT Security Bulletin details below.

 Until next week everyone, have a great weekend.